US Nuclear Power Policy

 The Global Nuclear Energy Partnership (GNEP) initiative announced by the US government in 2006 proposed that the United States and other developed nations would move forward with proliferation-resistant recycling technologies and provide nuclear fuel to developing countries that promised not to engage in enrichment and reprocessing activities.
 GNEP has attracted criticism, but has brought increased attention to the possibilities of reprocessing used fuel from commercial reactors, an issue once thought to be decided in the USA since being banned by the Carter administration in 1977.
 The problem of disposing of used fuel, as well as nuclear weapons proliferation, remain high on the US policy agenda, but GNEP has lost support as a possible solution.
 In early 2009, under the Obama administration, the DOE removed its GNEP website and did not refer to the program in its budget request for FY 2010.
 Then, in June 2009, the DOE announced it had decided to cancel the GNEP programmatic environmental impact statement (PEIS) "because it is no longer pursuing domestic commercial reprocessing, which was the primary focus of the prior Administration's domestic GNEP program."6 However, it is pursuing the AFCI initiative described above, which comprises much of the scope of GNEP, and GNEP has become the International Framework for Nuclear Energy Cooperation (IFNEC).
 (See information page on IFNEC).

 Megatons to Megawatts is the name of the highly successful program, based on nuclear weapons treaties with Russia, that provides about one-half of the fuel for US commercial reactors.
 Since 1987, the United States and countries of the former USSR have signed a series of treaties to reduce their nuclear arsenals by about 80%.
 In 1993, the USA and Russia reached an agreement to convert 500 tonnes of high-enriched uranium (HEU) from dismantled Russian warheads into low-enriched uranium (LEU) that would be brought to the USA for use as fuel in civilian nuclear reactors.
 The United States Enrichment Corporation (now USEC Inc) acts as the US government's executive agent for the program.
-By mid-2009, the USA had received 10,500 tonnes of LEU from Russia that had been downblended from 367 tonnes of HEU (equivalent to over 14,500 nuclear warheads, according to USEC).
-By September 2010 the total had risen to 400 tonnes HEU downblended.
+By June 2013 the total was 475 tonnes HEU and 19,000 warheads, and the 500 tonnes completion is expected in November, equivalent to 20,000 warheads.
+USEC pays Russia for the enrichment services component (basically energy) of the low-enriched product it receives.
+This amounts to about 5.5 million SWU per year.
+Russia takes ownership of the corresponding amount of natural uranium "feed" provided to USEC by its utility customers for toll enrichment services.

-The USA has a large number of bilateral nuclear cooperation agreements with various countries, specified under Section 123 of the US Atomic Energy Act – the total was 22 in mid 2012.
+The USA has a large number of bilateral nuclear cooperation agreements with various countries, specified under Section 123 of the US Atomic Energy Act – the total was 22 in mid-2012.
 Most were negotiated when the USA was a leading supplier of technology and fuel, and hence with greater political and trade leverage than today.
 Recent important 123 Agreements have been with India and China.
-In January 2011 the Russian-US nuclear cooperation agreement entered into force after some delay - it had been signed in May 2008 but not approved by Congress.
+In January 2011 the Russian-US nuclear cooperation agreement entered into force after some delay – it had been signed in May 2008 but not approved by Congress.
 Negotiations on it started in the mid 1990s, but differing approaches to Iran stalled it for a decade.
 It is expected to expedite international trade in a variety of areas and enable greater cooperation on reactor and fuel cycle technologies, as well as non-proliferation initiatives.
+In September 2013 a further US-Russia R&D agreement was signed, expanding the provisions of the 2011 one.
+Potential projects could include fast neutron reactor development through the establishment of a "Multi-Purpose Fast Reactor Research International Centre", and also Russia granting US access to its BOR-60 fast neutron research reactor for irradiation of fuels and materials at Dimitrovgrad.
+It also covers international safeguards issues and "defence from asteroids".

 Nuclear Regulatory Commission